ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 ### Qt world

-If your small additional application is also a Qt application (which is likely) then above is not enough.
+If your small additional application is also a Qt application (which is likely if the main one is) then above is not enough.
 Problem is that Qt apps need also platform-specific plugins and resources shipped alongside with them.
 If your main app already has them deployed using `macdeployqt` then you can reuse them using `qt.conf` file.
 This is a magical file that `QApplication`-descendent classes look for in order to learn about the environment, parameters, paths to plugins and resources and what not.

 So to reuse resources and platform-specific plugins of the main app you would need to create a `qt.conf` in `Resources/` directory of the dependent app with relative paths like this: